aletbm/SkyPulse-Streaming-Pipeline/README.md

 ---

-## 💡 Purpose & Problem Statement
+## 💡 About the Project

-### The Problem

-Monitoring global airspace in real time requires fusing data from multiple independent, heterogeneous sources — flight transponder feeds, atmospheric sensors, and seismic networks — that each operate at different polling frequencies, use different geographic references, and follow different update semantics (upsert vs. append).
-No single API provides this cross-domain view, and building it naively (periodic batch pulls into a flat database) introduces staleness windows measured in minutes and loses all the analytical richness that emerges from correlating the streams.

-The fundamental challenge is not just ingestion — it's making the data **useful together in near real-time**: knowing that a given 10-degree grid cell currently has 40 active aircraft, a M5.8 earthquake 200km away, and storm-level wind gusts is operationally meaningful in a way that no individual stream conveys on its own.
-Building that composite view requires a streaming architecture that can join, window, and enrich across streams continuously, not on a daily batch schedule.
+No single API provides a cross-domain view of global airspace.
+Fusing flight transponder feeds, atmospheric sensors, and seismic networks — each with different polling frequencies and update semantics — requires more than periodic batch pulls.
+The real challenge is making the data **useful together in near real-time**: a grid cell with 40 active aircraft, a M5.8 earthquake 200km away, and storm-level wind gusts tells a different operational story than any individual stream alone.

-### What SkyPulse Solves

-SkyPulse is an end-to-end streaming data platform that:

-- **Continuously ingests** three independent real-world data streams (flights, weather, seismic) at source cadence — from 60 seconds to 15 minutes — into a Kafka-compatible broker (Redpanda Cloud)
-- **Processes streams in real time** with Apache Flink tumbling-window jobs that compute 5-minute aggregates and perform cross-stream spatial joins on a shared 10-degree geographic grid
-- **Persists and serves** all layers (raw landing → staged → intermediate → mart) in Supabase (PostgreSQL), with PostGIS for geospatial operations and Supabase Realtime for live push to the dashboard
-- **Transforms and validates** data through a Bruin pipeline (running in Bruin Cloud) that enforces column-level data quality checks at every layer
-- **Surfaces everything** in a live Streamlit dashboard deployed to Streamlit Cloud — with interactive maps, time-series charts, risk score heatmaps, and per-flight context

-The result is a fully cloud-native, infrastructure-as-code pipeline that goes from raw API responses to an interactive analytical dashboard with end-to-end latency measured in seconds.

----

-## About the Project

 SkyPulse is an end-to-end streaming data pipeline that continuously ingests three independent real-world data streams: